Skip to content

-The Wihuri Foundation’s next general grant call for science, the arts, and societal activities will take place in spring 2026.
+The Wihuri Foundation’s general grant call for science, the arts, and societal activities is open 9.5.–31.5.2026.

 Grants from the Jenny and Antti Wihuri Foundation can be applied for once a year through this call, which supports projects in science, the arts, and social fields.